Kottonmouth Kings: High Society (2000)

 Kottonmouth Kings began to gain mainstream success with the release of their third studio album, and their fifth overall album, High Society on June 27, 2000.
 This was the first album to feature "original" member Johnny Richter.
 The album charted at #65 on the Billboard 200.

 Hidden Stash II: The Kream of the Krop (2001)

 On September 4, 2001 D-Loc released his first solo album and his first under the name DJ Shakey Bonez titled The Green Room.

 Kottonmouth Kings toured with D12/Primer 55 and Bionic Jive during the fall of 2001 in support of their fourth studio album, and sixth overall album, Hidden Stash II: The Kream of the Krop which was released on October 9, 2001.
 The album charted at #100 on the Billboard 200.

 Rollin' Stoned (2002–2003)

 On October 8, 2002, Kottonmouth Kings released their fourth studio album, and their seventh overall album titled Rollin' Stoned.
 The album charted at #51 on the Billboard 200.

-In 2003 Kottonmouth Kings released their second compilation album, and their eighth overall release with the promo CD titled Green Is Gold.

-On July 22, 2003 Tsunami Bros released their debut album titled King Harbor.
+On July 22, 2003, the Tsunami Brothers released their debut album King Harbor.

-On August 12, 2003, Kottonmouth Kings released their third compilation album, their first live album and their ninth overall album titled Classic Hits Live.
+On August 12, 2003, Kottonmouth Kings released their third compilation album, their first live album, a double CD Classic Hits Live.